60 mg/10 mL Concentrated Injection

 - Renal: increase in the amount of nitrogen components in the blood stream, blood in urines, moderate renal insufficiency.

-Uncommon side effects (reported in
+Uncommon side effects (reported in 1 to 10

 patients out of 1000 patients) include: